RoBiul-Hasan-Jisan/compiler/README.md

-# Mcpp — a C++-like language compiler, built in Python
+# Mcpp — a C++ like language compiler, built in Python
 `mcpp` is a small compiler/interpreter for a C++-flavoured teaching language, built from scratch in pure Python: a hand-written lexer, a recursive-descent parser, an AST, and a tree-walking interpreter — no